 It's always best to check in with use before you order to see if what you want is available. firstname.lastname@example.org

 The new Tribal blankets are made from 50% lambswool and 50% dralon blend.with a cotton whip on the edge. .

 How to use or wear the Basotho Blankets

 Wear it as a wrap, use it on your bed or in front of the TV on a chilly night.
 Cuts back on electricity costs .Fully reversible as you can see on the left.
-The blankets are made from pure wool and cotton with an excellent finish.
-The quality is outstanding.
+The blankets are made from a wool and dralon blend with an excellent finish.